How can the numbers 50, 20, and 30 help you manage your finances? Well, they could completely transform your budget.

 Resource: Ways to Save Money Without Sacrifice

 With that mindset, I did what a lot of people do.
-I bought a new car, the expansive cable TV package, and the big TV.
+I bought a new car, an expansive cable TV package, and the big TV.
 We bought a big house, and then a bigger one.
 We took expensive family vacations and other things that most middle-class Americans do.
 In that sense, we were very normal.

 But that all started to change when I started this blog and began to write extensively about personal finance.